SHAREHOLDER ALERT: Monteverde & Associates PC Continues to Investigate the Following Merger

 - Oops!Something went wrong.Please try again later.

-Core-Mark Holding Company, Inc. (CORE) relating to its proposed acquisition by Performance Food Group Co.
-Under the terms of the agreement, CORE shareholders will receive $23.875 in cash and 0.44 shares of PFG per share they own.
-Click here for more information: https://www.monteverdelaw.com/case/core-mark-holding-company-inc-0.
-It is free and there is no cost or obligation to you.
+Sykes Enterprises, Inc. (NASDAQ:SYKE) relating to its proposed acquisition by Sitel Group.
+Under the terms of the agreement, SYKE shareholders will receive $54.00 in cash per share they own.
+Click here for more information: http://monteverdelaw.com/case/sykes-enterprises-inc. It is free and there is no cost or obligation to you.

 About Monteverde & Associates PC